imarinfr/opi-all/README.md

 * Write a doclet to format @Parmeters Annotaion nicely.
 * Modularise OpiMachine.process() so Enum, Double and List are all handled consistently.
 * Add contrast, spatial frequency and defocus @Paramters to Imo.present()

+* Remove??  static Gson gson from OpiManager
+* Remove CSWriter and just use CSListener
+* Remove sendWriter and receiveWriter from CSListener
+* Add GUI elements somehow...